-Interventions include: Counselling, Play therapy, Art therapy, Therapy dog, 'Time to Talk' Equine therapy (Shy Lowen) and Lego play therapy.
-This academic year we have commissioned an outreach provider, OSSME (ASD/ADHD Initiatives) to support children and their families.
+Interventions include: Counselling, Play therapy, Art therapy, 'Time to Talk', Equine therapy (Shy Lowen) and Lego play therapy.
+We continue to commission an outreach provider, OSSME (ASD/ADHD Initiatives) to support children and their families.

 4. Sensory and/or Physical needs